mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 })
 ```

-The first represent a well difeined concept in the domain of an application, a user, which typically has its counterpart in the data model.
-The second, on the other hand, represents an utility, operational data structure that is generally built at runtime for convenience but does not refer to a domain concept.
+The first represents a well-defined concept in the application's domain, a user, which typically has a corresponding entry in the data model (e.g., a database table).
+The second, on the other hand, represents a utility or operational data structure, generally built at runtime for convenience, that doesn't refer directly to a core domain concept.

-In addition to being very important from a conceptual point of view, this difference finds its importance in all those parts of the framework that offer additional functionalities for processing domain entities.
+In addition to being very important from a conceptual standpoint, this distinction is crucial for parts of the framework that offer additional functionalities for processing domain entities.

 ### Unions

-Unions are a way to define types that can hold values from a fixed set of types
+Unions are a way to define types that can hold values from a fixed set of alternative types
 (usually referred to as variants).

-In Mondrian we can define a union by specifying all of its possible variants:
+In Mondrian, we can define a union by specifying all of its possible variants with unique keys:

 ```ts showLineNumbers
 const myUnion = model.union({